 You can still catch Punchdrunk's new hit show

 Celebrated immersive theatre company Punchdrunk has extended the run of its latest success, a retelling of a classic gothic mystery.
 Narrated by none other than Helena Bonham Carter, “Viola's Room” takes visitors on a chilling sensory adventure lasting one hour.
-It was originally slated to run for just one month, but has been extended thanks to demand.
+It was originally slated to run for just one month, but has been extended until mid-August thanks to demand.

 - Price: From £34.50